 - Identify an appropriate risk level for each client

-- Utilize investment policy statements which contain sufficient data to define, implement and monitor the client’s investment strategy
+- Utilize investment policy statements which contain sufficient data to define, implement, and monitor the client’s investment strategy

-- Conduct periodic reviews to ensure investment-related fees, compensation and expenses are fair and reasonable for the services provided
+- Conduct periodic reviews to ensure investment-related fees, compensation, and expenses are fair and reasonable for the services provided

 We’re absolutely committed to acting as our clients’ fiduciary.
 We think you deserve, and should expect, nothing less.
+Contact us today to learn how well your investments can be managed and get on the road to fiduciary security.